inspirehep/author.xml/README.md

 #### Valid XML Documents
 A "well formed" XML document is not the same as a "valid" XML document.

-A "valid" XML document must be already be well formed.
-In addition, it must conform to a document type definition (the .dtd, or the .xsd file).
+A "valid" XML document must already be well formed, but in addition, it must conform to a document type definition (the .dtd, or the .xsd file).

+With XML, errors in documents are not tolerated for the simple reason that XML processing programs are foreseen to be small and fast i.e the programs shouldn't be doing error-checking and fixes.

 <a name="downloads"></a>
 ### Downloads